DWAC-GakkSimian/dcs-mission-script/README.md

 		Places smoke at the marker location
     -flare
-        Places an illumination bomb at the marker location and at a configured altitude (700m default) -version
+        Places an illumination bomb at the marker location and at a configured altitude (700m default) -uav
+        Spawns a single MQ-9 Reaper at the nearest coalition airbase and routes it to the marker location to orbit -version
         Displays the version of DWAC script
 ~~~